cleskowsky/cleskowsky.github.io/_posts/2024/2024-3-11-bookmarks.md

 * 100% test coverage is hard and might not be a good goal.
 Find the tests that matter and create real safety

 ![test trophy](/assets/2024/test_tropy.webp)

+# 2024-3-11

+* Security rules should be default deny with specific allows.
+I learned this when I discovered the h2 console was public because I forget to make a specific deny rule for it.
+We shouldn't have to remember all our protected urls and have to be really careful this way.
+Nothing is available by default except for a few public things like the login, and signup pages.
+* Websites have public pages and protected pages.
+Even on public pages there may be controls that only logged in users can see.
+It's probably a good idea to think about this up front.